On ordinary isogeny graphs with level structure: The structure of the crater

 \begin{defn} We call a vertex $v\in V(\cC_0)$ \textbf{central} if there exists some positive integer $\alpha$ and a blue path of length $\alpha s$ connecting $v_1$ to $v$.\end{defn} \begin{remark} Suppose that $v$ is a central vertex.
 Then Proposition~\ref{prop:st} tells us that there is a nonnegative integer $\alpha'$ such that there is a green path of length $\alpha't$ connecting $v_1$ to $v$.
 In other words, we may give an equivalent definition central vertices using green paths. \end{remark}

 \begin{defn} Let $v$ and $v'$ be any two central vertices connected through a blue path of length $s$.
 We call the $s-1$ vertices on this path that are different from $v$ and $v'$ \textbf{blue primary vertices}.
-We define \textbf{green primary vertices} similarly for a green path of length $t$ between two central vertices. \end{defn} Note that blue primary vertices only exist if $s>1$ and that green primary ones only exist if $t>1$.
-To illustrate, suppose that $h_1=12$ and $s=4$.
+We define \textbf{green primary vertices} similarly for a green path of length $t$ between two central vertices. \end{defn}

+{\begin{remark} The blue primary vertices introduced in Definition~\ref{def:primary} only exist if $s>1$.
+Similarly, the green primary ones only exist if $t>1$.\e \end{remark}} To illustrate, suppose that $h_1=12$ and $s=4$.
 Then we have a directed cycle $v_1\rightarrow v_2\rightarrow \cdots \rightarrow v_{12}\rightarrow v_1$ of length 12 passing through $v_1$, consisting of blue edges.
 The vertices $v_1,v_5,v_9$ are central, whereas the rest of the vertices on the cycle are blue primary.

 We prove in the following lemma that central vertices and blue primary vertices are in fact mutually exclusive.

 \begin{lemma} The blue primary vertices and green primary vertices are not central. \end{lemma} \begin{proof} We only consider blue primary vertices; the other case can be proved in a similar manner.
 Let $v$ be a blue primary vertex.
 By definition, it lies on a blue path of length $s$ from one central vertex to another, say $w$.
 In particular, there is a blue path of length $a$ going from $v$ to $w$, where $1\le a\le s-1$.